What is Pride Month?

 Our classrooms are full of diversity.
 We teach students who identify or will one day identify as members of the LGBTQ2+ community.
 Our students’ families include members of the rainbow community.
 We have colleagues who are part of this community.
 Each of these individuals deserves to be represented in our teaching.
 The love, acceptance and respect that we model in our classrooms will become the world in which we live.

 What can I do?

-There are many options.
+There are many options for in-person and distance teaching.
 Pick an idea or two and get started!

 - Take a walk to your site’s flag pole.
 Notice the Pride Flag that has been raised.
 Teach a lesson under it.
 Read a book under it.
 Eat your lunch under it.
 Show your support under it.

 - Write and Record Some Announcements

 Share some information and ideas on the school announcements or in your Google Classroom.
 Student recorded messages are even more impactful!

 - Talk about the rainbow flag and the diversity it represents.
 Discuss all the ways that each of us is different and how diversity makes us stronger.
 Acknowledge that our society sometimes makes things more challenging for people with certain differences.

 - Point out your ETFO-WR LGBTQ2+ Resource Poster.
 Put it up as a class.
 Discuss why every member of your class community deserves to be celebrated and supported.
 Use the strategies suggested on the poster.